bednarowska/Cycling_Inequity/README.md

 Once the article is published, the repository will be updated with:
 * the final version of a dataset
 * code to run spatial model
-* detailed instructions how to use the code and data.
+* instructions how to use the code and data.